Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits

-\schemename{} supports splitting the workload into an online- and offline phase.
-We exclude the offline phase from our evaluation as the cloud provider will pre-compute the offline phase before the customer data arrives in many typical MLaaS scenarios.
+\schemename{} supports the preprocessing paradigm, and we exclude the offline phase from our evaluation, as the cloud provider will pre-compute it before the customer data arrives.

-\subsubsection{Model training.}
+\subsubsection{Model training}

 We trained all models with PyTorch over 100 epochs and selected the final model based on the minimal validation loss during the training.
-The models were trained on the MNIST and the CIFAR-10 dataset.
-The MNIST dataset consists of 70.000 black and white images of handwritten digits from zero to nine.
+The models were trained on the MNIST and the CIFAR-10 data set.
+The MNIST data set consists of 70.000 black and white images of handwritten digits from zero to nine.
 60.000 images serve as training data, and 10.000 images serve as test data.
 We excluded 5.000 images from the training data for validation.
 Each image is represented by 28 $\times$ 28 integer pixel values from the range [0,255].
-The CIFAR-10 dataset consists of 60.000 RGB-Images of size 32 $\times$ 32 with color values in the range [0, 255] and ten classes.
-There are 50.000 training images and 10.000 test images, and we excluded 5.000 images from the training dataset for validation.
+The CIFAR-10 data set consists of 60.000 RGB-Images of size 32 $\times$ 32 with color values in the range [0, 255] and ten classes.
+There are 50.000 training images and 10.000 test images, and we excluded 5.000 images from the training data set for validation.

-\subsubsection{Model architectures.}
+\subsubsection{Model architectures}

-Similar to Ball et al. \cite{DBLP:journals/iacr/BallCMRS19}, we evaluate several model architectures that have been used for evaluation by the authors of previous DPI frameworks \cite{DBLP:conf/sp/MohasselZ17, DBLP:conf/icml/Gilad-BachrachD16, DBLP:conf/dac/RouhaniRK18, DBLP:conf/ccs/LiuJLA17} (see Table \ref{tab:model_architectures}).
-Like \gnn{}, we replace Tanh activation functions from training time with sigmoid activation functions during inference time.
-Springenberg and Dosovitskiy et al. \cite{DBLP:journals/corr/SpringenbergDBR14} observed that replacing max-pooling with strided convolution in modern CNNs leads to competitive or even better predictive power.
-Following their approach enables us to heavily reduce the memory footprint of our garbled CNNs compared to \gnn{} since garbling a max-operation results in the same large ciphertext overhead as garbling the ReLU function, while garbling the convolution is free.
+Similar to Ball et~al. \cite{DBLP:journals/iacr/BallCMRS19}, we evaluate several model architectures that have been used for evaluation of previous DPI frameworks \cite{DBLP:conf/sp/MohasselZ17, DBLP:conf/icml/Gilad-BachrachD16, DBLP:conf/dac/RouhaniRK18, DBLP:conf/ccs/LiuJLA17} (see \autoref{tab:model_architectures}).
+In some models, Ball et~al. replace $\operatorname{ReLU}$ activations with $\tanh$ activations during training and those $\tanh$ with $\operatorname{sign}$ activations at inference time to maintain model performance despite quantization.
+Thanks to our garbled scaling gadget and the ScaleQuant mechanism, we do not need such replacements.
+Springenberg and Dosovitskiy et~al. \cite{DBLP:journals/corr/SpringenbergDBR14} observed that replacing max-pooling with strided convolution in modern CNNs leads to competitive or even better predictive power.
+Following their approach enables us to heavily reduce the memory footprint of our garbled CNNs compared to \gnnp{} since garbling a single $\operatorname{max}(x,y)=x+\operatorname{ReLU}(y-x)$ operation results in the same large ciphertext overhead as garbling the $\operatorname{ReLU}$ function, while garbling the convolution is ciphertext-free.